• Home

 Recommended Video

-“As a startup, you’re not gonna go home very much… this work–life balance is not gonna be something you should be focused on,” Tsai told students at Stanford University’s Graduate School of Business earlier this month.
+“As a startup, you’re not gonna go home very much … This work-life balance is not gonna be something you should be focused on,” Tsai told students at Stanford University’s Graduate School of Business earlier this month.

-One simple test for evaluating a potential cofounder is whether you’d feel comfortable with them outside of the office.
+One simple test for evaluating a potential cofounder is whether you’d feel comfortable with them outside the office.
 “Do you wanna go out and have a beer with this person after work?
 I think that’s the first test,” Tsai said.

 Successful founding teams also need complementary skills, Tsai added.
 For him, that was being financially savvy.
 He served as chief financial officer for about 14 years, beginning in 1999.
 He later transitioned to become executive vice president in 2013 and company chairman in 2023.